 A different kind of loan

 At Salad Money, we do things differently.
-We offer fair and affordable loans to NHS and public sector workers to help them get their finances back on track.
+We offer fair and affordable loans to key workers to help them get their finances back on track.
 You can have the money in your account in 24 hours to deal with those unexpected expenses or help pay for a well-earned break.
 And because you build your own loan and we use Open Banking to assess your ability to pay your loan back, it couldn't be simpler.